Resources for Supporting Families Coping with Chronic Illness

 Adults with a Chronically Ill Parent

-This webpage from the Family & Youth Institute goes over some basic information about caring for aging parents, particularly for adults who also have children.
+This webpage from the Family & Youth Institute provides basic information on caring for aging parents, particularly for adults who also have children.
 It covers a wide range of topics, including talking to your family about elder care, elders’ mental health and well-being needs and how to avoid caregiver burnout.

 Back to table of contents